 PhD in Law and Public Policy

-Vaishali is a PhD candidate in Law and Public Policy in the School of Public Policy and Urban Affairs.
-She holds a Master in Public Administration degree from the Lee Kuan Yew School of Public Policy at the National University of Singapore.
+Vaishali is a mid-career PhD in Public Policy candidate in the School of Public Policy and Urban Affairs.
+She holds a Master of Public Administration degree from the Lee Kuan Yew School of Public Policy at the National University of Singapore.
 She has also received a Master of Science in Environmental Engineering from Texas A&M University.
 Prior to starting her doctoral studies, she worked for over a decade in academia, civil society, and public sector consulting across Singapore, India, and the US.

 More Student Paths